ammar-tanwar/bloglearnbay/posts/data-preprocessing.md

 * Learning algorithms have an affinity towards a certain pattern of data.
 * Unscaled or unstandardized data have might have an unacceptable prediction.
 * Learning algorithms understand the only number, converting text image to number is required.
-* Preprocessing refers to transformation before feeding to machine learning.
+* Preprocessing refers to transformation before feeding to Machine Learning.

 ##